Google Engineer's Leaked 'Gender Diversity' Essay Draws Massive Response

 Bullshit.
 Empathy doesn't fucking enter into it.
 You know what's good for cooperation and collaboration?
 Effective leadership.
 You know what Valve doesn't have and why we'll never see Half Life 3?
 Effective leadership.

-It would be nice if things were unrelated, but (Score:2, Informative)
+It would be nice if things were unrelated, but (Score:3, Informative)

 ...when people attempt to link legitimate engineering or technical points-of-view with misogyny, *-phobia, microagressions, or God-knows-what other kinds of SJW evils, it's hard to then claim that alternative views can't bring up what progressive social folks are doing and how it might affect things back.